fbpx

 A number of ferries depart from Sæbø onto the Hjørundfjord but by far the most popular is the crossing to Lekneset.
 The road then continues on through the lush Norangsdalen valley to Hellesylt and the Geirangerfjord.

+In the winter and spring, the Hurtigruten and Havila vessels stay in Ålesund for most of the second day.
 In the summer, they call into Ålesund before heading off to the Geirangerfjord, before returning briefly to Ålesund and continuing on their way.
-But in the autumn, the ships visit the Hjørundfjord instead.

 Activities in the Hjørundfjord Region